lisaong/adl/SMDL/Day1/lessons/task3/task.md

 Words that are similar in contextual meaning will have vectors closer together (e.g. 'achieve' and 'progress).

-For larger dimensional word vectors, you can use the [Embedding Projector] (https://projector.tensorflow.org/) to explore the word vector space.
+For larger dimensional word vectors, you can use the [Tensorflow Embedding Projector] (https://projector.tensorflow.org/) to explore the word vector space.